 Thermochromism

-Thermochromism is the phenomenon of a material exhibiting a reversible change of color in response to temperature changes.
+Thermochromism is the phenomenon of a material exhibiting a reversible change of colour in response to temperature changes.
 For example, think of novelty cups that turn from blue to green when filled with hot or cold liquid.
-This color change isn't the result of user error, but instead a temporary alteration in the material's optical properties that causes the material to reflect or transmit different proportions of light across the visible spectrum.
+This colour change isn't the result of user error, but instead a temporary alteration in the material's optical properties that causes the material to reflect or transmit different proportions of light across the visible spectrum.

 Environmental Instability and Material State Changes

-Extreme temperatures can trigger physical changes in many samples that impact color perception, depending on the application.
+Extreme temperatures can trigger physical changes in many samples that impact colour perception, depending on the application.
 For example, thermal expansion and contraction can alter surface textures, changing how light reflects off the material and, in turn, the resulting measurements.

 Additionally, temperature fluctuations can create secondary effects, such as the formation of condensation on sample surfaces.
 This excess humidity demands well-defined surface preparation protocols to ensure accurate readings.